A convenient technique for computing gradients in neural networks.

 Exercises

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Backpropagation.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/backpropagation/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/backpropagation/